raphaelladinig/nvim-projectmanager/README.md

 - ### PMLoadTemplate

   Loads a template into the current working directory.
-  You can get some templates from my github repositorys.
+  You can get some templates from my [templates](https://github.com/raphaelladinig/templates).

 ## Installation